 Methadone is the best-studied, most effective method of recovery from narcotic addiction.
 Suboxone, while newer, has gained wide acceptance as maintenance therapy.

 Some people have a high rate of relapse when maintenance therapy is stopped, and so they remain on the medicines for decades.
 In others, maintenance therapy is tapered off over months to years.

-Naltrexone (ReVia) is an opiate receptor-blocking medication used in maintenance therapy for narcotic addiction.
-Unlike methadone and Suboxone, ReVia does not activate receptors at all, so it does not reduce opioid withdrawal or craving.
-However, because ReVia blocks opiate receptors, a person won't get high if he or she uses drugs while taking the medicine.
-ReVia is usually ineffective by itself, because people can simply stop taking it and get high shortly after.
+Naltrexone (ReVia, Vivitrol) is an opiate receptor-blocking medication used in maintenance therapy for narcotic addiction.
+Unlike methadone and Suboxone, naltrexone does not activate receptors at all, so it does not reduce opioid withdrawal or craving.
+However, because naltrexone blocks opiate receptors, a person won't get high if he or she uses drugs while taking the medicine.
+The drug is usually ineffective by itself, because people can simply stop taking it and get high shortly after.